Edit

 • timing: The timing of the edit.
 Use immediate for immediate activation.
 Use next_billing_cycle to schedule the edit for the next billing cycle, only if the subscription is aligned.

 • customizations: An array of customizations to apply to the subscription.
-The Edit API uses a JSONPatch inspired syntax to modify subscription.
+The Edit API uses a JSONPatch-inspired syntax to modify the subscription.
 In this case, we're adding a new SubscriptionItem to the default phase.

 Edit Timing and Modes

-Typicially SaaS companies want to downgrade or cancel subscriptions at the end of the billing period to avoid refunds and revenue recognition issues.
-While upgrading a subscription is expected by customers to take effect immediately.
+Typically, SaaS companies want to downgrade or cancel subscriptions at the end of the billing period to avoid refunds and revenue recognition issues, while customers expect upgrades to take effect immediately.

 1. At the end of the billing period

 Great for downgrading a subscription.
-We recommend to use this mode when you want to avoid any changes in the provided service before the end of the billing period.
+We recommend using this mode when you want to avoid any changes in the provided service before the end of the billing period.

 Great for upgrading a subscription.
-When a customer wants to upgrade their subscription to a higher plan with more features or limits it's expected the chnage to take effect immediately.
-We recommend to edit subscriptions with immediate mode when you want to upgrade a subscription.
-Inside the immediate mode you can choose between partial edit, restart billing period or pro-rate prices to have further control over invoicing and entitlement changes.
+When a customer wants to upgrade their subscription to a higher plan with more features or limits, it's expected that the change takes effect immediately.
+We recommend editing subscriptions with immediate mode when you want to upgrade a subscription.
+Inside immediate mode, you can choose between partial edit, restart billing period, or pro-rate prices for further control over invoicing and entitlement changes.

 2.1.
 Partial Edit

-The updated or added rate card will behave as the following:
+The updated or added rate card will behave as follows:

-• If has a flat fee, it will invoice the fee immediately for the full price independent of remaining billing period.
+• If it has a flat fee, it will invoice the fee immediately for the full price regardless of the remaining billing period.

-• If has usage-based price, it will be billed at the end of the period, but there will be two line items on the invoice:
+• If it has a usage-based price, it will be billed at the end of the period, but there will be two line items on the invoice:

 • One for the time between the beginning of the period and the change's time with the old price.